Wilco Realtors Has Answers!

 - Mortgage loans are typically available through banks, credit unions, private mortgage companies, and government state lenders.

-- Your Realtor can help connect you with lenders.
-You can also shop for lenders on your own, making sure you take some time to search around and compare rates.
+- We have a few trusted local lenders that we'd be more than happy to recommend to you.
+You can also shop for lenders on your own, but be sure to take some time to search around and compare rates.
 Calling local government agencies can also be a good idea to find out more about programs that might be available to you.

 5. What if I Have Bad Credit or No Down Payment?

-- You might qualify for a federal mortgage program or local home buying assistance program.
+- Don't worry—you might qualify for a federal mortgage program or local home buying assistance program.

-- The Federal Housing Administration (FHA) helps home buyers by offering insured loans.
-This means that if the buyer defaults, the lender will still get their money.
+- The Federal Housing Administration (FHA) helps home buyers by offering insured loans, which basically means that if the buyer defaults, the lender will still get their money.
 Insured loans encourage lenders to work with more buyers regardless of their credit or available down payment.

 - Many state and local governments offer additional programs for buyers who meet various criteria or are buying within individual communities.